knative/docs/install/Knative-with-Minishift.md

-# Knative Install on OpenShift
+# Knative Install on Minishift

-This guide walks you through the installation of the latest version of [Knative Serving](https://github.com/knative/serving) on an [OpenShift](https://github.com/openshift/origin) using pre-built images and demonstrates creating and deploying an image of a sample "hello world" app onto the newly created Knative cluster.
+This guide walks you through the installation of the latest version of [Knative Serving](https://github.com/knative/serving) on an [OpenShift](https://github.com/openshift/origin) Minishift server using pre-built images and demonstrates creating and deploying an image of a sample "hello world" app onto the newly created Knative cluster.